 Getting Started with ContextDocs

-Install ContextDocs, generate your first AI context files, and set up Context Guard hooks.
+Install ContextDocs, generate canonical AGENTS.md plus bridge files, and set up Context Guard hooks.

 Time to Hello World: Under 60 seconds for your first context files.
 Full walkthrough below: ~5 minutes.